 The limited grid system in the plan area has resulted in development patterns where most structures and establishments are directly accessed from Georgia Avenue.
 These patterns are especially prevalent in the Montgomery Hills Commercial District, which has a high number of auto-centric uses with many with multiple driveways and access points.
 These driveways interrupt pedestrian and bicycle travel and introduce numerous and sometimes unexpected vehicle turns into and out of through-traffic and present the potential for conflicts across all travel modes.
 Redevelopment opportunities along Georgia Avenue should consolidate or eliminate driveways to reduce conflicts among travel modes.
-New driveways should be considered only in conjunction with the removal or reduction of existing driveways
+A list of driveways to be considered for consolidation with redevelopment is included in the technical appendix.
+New driveways should be considered only in conjunction with the removal or reduction of existing driveways.